 MY JOURNEY TO BECOMING A CLINICAL CANINE MASSAGE THERAPIST

 I have experienced the benefits of Clinical massage personally, due to competing at an elite level in three World Championships.
 And I continue to do so to this day as I manage the legacy of musculoskeletal issues, I have been left with from my sporting days.
-I discovered Clinical Canine Massage as I was about to retire from the Police after 30 years of service and it has changed both my life and that of my beloved dog, Freyja.
+I discovered Clinical Canine Massage as I was about to retire from the Police in South Yorkshire after 30 years of service and it has changed both my life and that of my beloved dog, Freyja.